No products in the cart.

 The vertical space over dock doors can also hold spare empty boxes or cardboard.
 If your workers break down pallets and have extra cardboard or need a supply to assemble shipping boxes, create a storage area above the dock doors for these items.
 You will keep them close without taking up the precious storage space for the products in your warehouse.

 8. Make Your Layout Easy to Understand

-Your pickers must find products they need as quickly as possible.
+Time is valuable in a warehouse, so your pickers must be able to quickly find the products they need.
 However, if you have a warehouse with a confusing layout or products scattered without organization, they will take longer to pull order components.
 Therefore, make your warehouse layout easy for even the newest pickers to understand.
 One way could be to alphabetize product arrangement.
 Alternatively, you could install prominent labels at the ends of aisles to help your workers quickly retrieve goods.

 To improve traffic flow, outline separate aisles for pedestrians and vehicles.
 Floor tape, guard rails or bollards can provide the needed barrier between people and trucks.
 For narrow aisles, mark out one-way flow patterns.
 Keeping people moving in the same direction in tight spaces will cut down on jams with other workers or vehicles.

 Legibly label the office, storage, shipping and staging areas on the walls and floor.
 Paint or tape can separate these areas.
 However, you may also need bollards or wire partitions to keep vehicular traffic away from offices.

 How to Increase Efficiency With Material Handling Equipment